Asiana Treks and Tours

 Extension (per year) – USD 50

 Note: Visa fees are subject to change, and additional charges may apply depending on the country and embassy.
-Always check the latest requirements before applying.
+Always check the latest requirements before submitting your application.

-To enter Everest, you need three different kinds of permits for the Everest Base Camp trek is the Khumbu Pasang Lamu Rural Municipality Permit, the Sagarmatha National Park Permit, and the TIMS card.
+To enter Everest, you need three permits for the Everest Base Camp trek: the Khumbu Pasang Lamu Rural Municipality Permit, the Sagarmatha National Park Permit, and the TIMS card.

-Khumbu Pasang Lamu Rural municipality permit is necessary to enter the Khumbu region.
-It can obtained in Lukla or Monjo.
-For foreigners, it costs NPR 2000 (USD 17) per person for the first four weeks and NPR 2500 (USD 25) afterward.
+A permit from the Khumbu Pasang Lamu Rural Municipality is necessary to enter the Khumbu region.
+It can be obtained in Lukla or Monjo.
+For foreigners, the cost is NPR 2000 (USD 17) per person for the first four weeks and NPR 2500 (USD 25) thereafter.
 Remember, you can't get this permit in Kathmandu.

-TIMS Card The TIMS card is essential for guides, porters, and clients in emergencies.
-It costs USD 20 and is issued by TAAN Nepal via register Trekking company.
+TIMS Card: The TIMS card is essential for guides, porters, and clients in emergencies.
+It costs USD 20 and is issued by TAAN Nepal via a registered Trekking company.

-TIMS Card$20Trekker Registration & SafetyTAAN Nepal via Trekking Company
+TIMS CardTrekker Registration & SafetyTAAN Nepal via Trekking Company

 However, you can get this insurance online from different companies.
 Here are some popular Insurance company choices for Everest Base Camp Trekking.